Iamlegend-Imani/AbundanceApp/README.md

 A front-end prototype for a personalized search engine that helps people discover legitimate free, sponsored, funded, donated, and zero-cost opportunities. https://theabundanceapp.base44.app/

+## Related Work: From Signal to Safeguard

+AbundanceApp and From Signal to Safeguard address different problems but share a common systems-building approach.

+AbundanceApp explores how legitimate opportunities can be discovered, verified, matched, and maintained using source provenance, eligibility criteria, verification dates, expiration logic, and human review.

+[From Signal to Safeguard](https://from-signal-to-safeguard.imani-kirika116.chatgpt.site/) applies that same evidence-centered discipline to AI-cyber governance.
+The public research prototype separates observations from interpretation, makes uncertainty visible, routes decisions to named human owners, suggests safeguards, and generates an auditable decision record using fictional scenarios only.

+Together, these projects demonstrate my broader practice: building transparent systems that help people act on consequential information without automating away human judgment.

 ## Core product loop

 1. User creates a lightweight matching profile.